cuonggt/laravel-dibi/README.md

 ## Installation

-The package can be installed in your project using Composer:
+You may install Dibi into your project using the Composer package manager:

 ```bash
 composer require cuonggt/laravel-dibi